hasinhayder/hydra/README.md

 }
 ```

-Notice that user has a `Roles` array and this newly assigned role is present in this array.
+Notice that the user has a `Roles` array, and this newly assigned role is present in this array.

-Please note that if you assign the same `role` again to a user, it will have no effect.
+Please note that it will have no effect if you assign the same `role` again to a user.

-For any unsuccsesful attempt or wrong token, you will receive a 401 error response.
+For any unsuccessful attempt or wrong token, you will receive a 401 error response.

 ```json
 {